MG Format

 Every grain is keyed by the SHA-256 hash of its content, enabling deduplication, integrity verification, and deterministic storage addressing.

 When the AI agent memory engine receives a grain for storage, it assembles the complete .mg blob (9-byte header + payload) and computes the SHA-256 hash of the entire blob.
-This hash becomes the grain’s primary key in Fjall.
+This hash becomes the grain’s content-addressed storage key.
 If a grain with the same content hash already exists, the context database detects the duplicate and returns the existing grain’s ID instead of creating a new entry.
 This content-addressed design ensures that identical AI memory content is stored exactly once, regardless of how many times it is written.

-A bloom filter over the superseded set provides fast negative answers for probable-not-superseded checks — if the bloom filter says a grain is not superseded, the engine skips the Fjall lookup for supersession status entirely.
-The bloom filter’s false positive rate is tuned to 1%.
+A fast in-memory check over the superseded set provides quick negative answers for probable-not-superseded checks — when it indicates a grain is not superseded, the engine skips the supersession-status lookup entirely.
 Integrity verification happens on every read: the engine recomputes the SHA-256 hash of the complete .mg blob (header + payload) and compares it to the storage key, detecting any corruption or tampering.

 # The content hash appears in API responses